Support at A Level

-They will also need a clear space to work.
-Much as their room may now be there private domain.
+They will also need a clear space to work, as much as their room may now be their private domain.
 Helping them set up a productive work station and filing system will be very useful to them.

 Lines of communication can become tricky during these years as your teens life may revolve more around their peers, but good, consistent communication remains vital.
 Making a point of eating together at least a few times a week gives time for conversations and catch ups.

 Some young people put a huge amount of pressure on themselves when studying.
 They need to be encouraged to take regular breaks, get fresh air and have fun too.
 Maybe you could plan a movie night or a meal out at their favourite restaurant to encourage a break and some family fun?

 Diet and exercise are important throughout our children’s lives and in these post 16 years we have far less control over these areas.
 As ever, you tend to influence your children more by what you do than what you say.
 So keep your cupboards stocked with healthy snacks and let your kids see you go out for that jog.
 Make a concerted effort to offer healthy breakfast options and family meals and try and keep those times tension free so your teen is happy to join in.

 They also need to hear from you that there are many ways to be successful and their whole life does not hinge on this period of study.
 Balanced with that, they need to understand how their studies can impact their future and they need help developing good routines around studying.
 Don’t be afraid to guide them and remind them of their goals.

 Good luck supporting your 16+ learner!

 Enter your email address to access FREE activities linked to this article.